Oslandia/SFCGAL_CI/website/docs/index.md

 SFCGAL is distributed under the terms of the [GNU Lesser General Public License 2+](http://www.gnu.org/licenses/old-licenses/lgpl-2.0.html).

+!!! warning Licence

-⚠ **Note** that the main dependency for SFCGAL is the CGAL library, and SFCGAL uses CGAL modules which are licenced as GPLv3+.
+    **Note** that the main dependency for SFCGAL is the CGAL library, and SFCGAL uses CGAL modules which are licenced as GPLv3+.
 Whenever you compile and distribute SCFGAL with the GPL-licenced CGAL, the full packaged result is automatically considered as GPL version 3 or later, due to GPL "viral" property.

     If you link and distribute SFCGAL with another software package, be assured to fully understand the implications and check any legal and technical requirements implied by the licence.